noisecode3/wine-frogtopia/README.md

-# frogtopia-wine
+# FrogTopia

-Frogtopia-Wine is a custom build of Wine designed to improve the audio experience for gaming on Linux.
-Based on the powerful Wine-TKG project, Frogtopia-Wine integrates my own custom audio patches that aim to fix issues such as latency, crackling, and broken multi-channel (5.1/7.1) audio in various Windows games.
+Frogtopia is a custom build of Wine designed to improve the audio experience for gaming on Linux.
+Based on the powerful Wine-TKG project, Frogtopia integrates my own custom audio patches that aim to fix issues such as latency, crackling, and broken multi-channel (5.1/7.1) audio in various Windows games.

-## Why Frogtopia-Wine?
+## Why FrogTopia?

 Linux gaming via Wine is rapidly improving, but audio problems have been a long-standing issue for gamers.
 Frogtopia-Wine specifically targets these issues by: